Why Learn Italian? 10 Reasons To Get Started Today

-If Valentino, Versace and Armani aren’t enough to push you over the edge, we’ve got nine other reasons why you should be learning Italian today.
+If Valentino, Versace and Armani aren’t enough to push you over the edge, we’ve got ten other reasons why you should start learning Italian today.

 1. You’ll get the most out of your trip to Italy

-When you land on Italian soil, you’ll immediately understand why people are so passionate about Italy.
-Italy has some of the most beautiful corners on earth, the most breathtaking vistas.
-It could make living somewhere else seem drab.
+When you land in Italy, you’ll immediately understand why people are so passionate about this country.
+Italy is one of the most beautiful and culturally rich countries on earth.

-You’ll get more out of your travel experience if you can speak even just a little Italian.
-It’ll open doors and make native speakers warm up to you.
+Speaking even just a little Italian will open doors and make native speakers warm up to you.
 You can get a more authentic experience if you’re able to brave the markets and negotiate with the vendors in their language.

-Or how about taking full advantage of the Italian tradition of passeggiata?
-You know, the ritual of aimlessly walking the streets, gelato in hand—looking at people, being seen?
-You’ll get so much from the experience when you know Italian.
+Or how about taking full advantage of the Italian tradition of passeggiata, the ritual of aimlessly walking the streets—gelato in hand—looking at people and being seen?

-You’ll understand what the storefronts say, you’ll be able to follow traffic signs and you’ll get a chuckle at what those Italian teenagers write on those walls (and what the tour guides wouldn’t translate).
-Speaking Italian just makes this experience that much sweeter.
+You’ll understand what the storefronts say, you’ll be able to follow traffic signs and you’ll get a chuckle at what those Italian teenagers have written on those walls (and what the tour guides wouldn’t translate).
+Speaking Italian just makes the experience of spending time in Italy so much sweeter.

-What does food have to do with learning the language?
-Think about it—how much better would your dining experience be if you actually understood what “alla” (in the style of) or “bresaola” (cured beef) meant?
+How much better would your dining experience be if you actually understood what Italian menu words like “alla” (in the style of) or “bresaola” (cured beef) meant?

-Because Italian has taken over the world’s taste buds, knowing the language means you know exactly what you’re putting in your mouth.
-For example, “panna cotta” is literally cooked cream, the pasta “cannelloni” means large tubes and “espresso” is pressed out.
+Knowing Italian makes for a better dining experience.
+For example, “panna cotta” is literally cooked cream, the pasta “cannelloni” means large tubes and “espresso” means “pressed out.”

 Seriously, if food is the only reason for you to learn Italian, then every bite-sized lesson will still be worth it.

-The first two big reasons for learning Italian have something to do with the culture of the people using the language.
-They both have something to do with living “the good life” or “La Dolce Vita.”
-(Incidentally, that’s also the title of one of the most acclaimed films of all time.)
+The first two big reasons for learning Italian have something to do with living “the good life” or “La Dolce Vita.”
+(Incidentally, that’s also the title of one of the most acclaimed Italian films of all time.)

-And speaking of films, there’s a host of films from the likes of Italian directors, like Fellini, Antonioni and Visconti—whose visual aesthetics have influenced Italian cinema today.
-The unique stories they tell can only be fully appreciated in the Italian language.
+And speaking of Italian films, there’s a host of world renowned directors, like Fellini, Antonioni and Visconti, whose visual aesthetics have influenced today’s international and Italian cinema.
+The stories they tell can only be fully appreciated in the Italian language.

 If those directors don’t convince you of the benefits of hearing films in the original language, then you need to go watch films like “I Cento Passi” (“One Hundred Steps”) or “La Grande Bellezza” (“The Great Beauty”) and you’ll understand why Italy bags the Academy Award for Best Foreign Language Film more than any other country.